404answernotfound/flig/README.md

 ## Future plans

+- [ ] Write better errors for flig outside of git repositories
+- [ ] Add new option to have more descriptive errors on stdout (--show-error)
 - [ ] Explanation of each command to learn `git` (`flig` behind the curtains)
 - [ ] Interactive tutorial to learn `flig`
 - [ ] Interactive tutorial to learn `git` as used by `flig`